cdstanford/gid/README.md

 time cargo run --release --bin run_all
 ```

-This command will take much longer to run; around 10 hours.
+This command will take much longer to run, but less than 10 hours.
 Just as with the previous command,
 it will generate results in `results/`
 with a timestamp for the run.